- Course Info

 Yes, the degrees have the ability to transfer to a number of 4 year universities such as (note this is not an inclusive list) Texas State in the BAAS program, Park University in the BA – Social Psychology program; Texas A&M in the BAAS program; Excelsior in the BS in Social Sciences program; and Northwestern State, LA in the BS Addiction Studies, and Concordia University in the 3+1 program.
-The Therapeutic Recreation degree also transfers to Texas State in the Department of Health, Physical Education and Recreation: Bachelor of Science in Recreational Administration, Emphasis in Therapeutic Recreation.
 Many of our graduates continue their education at one of these universities.
 For more information about transfer options, see a faculty member in the department.

 How does the General Human Services degree differ from Social Work or Psychology?

 Being workforce degrees/certificates, graduates have skills and knowledge that can be applied in the workplace.
 Our degree plans are beneficial for students who want to enter the helping professions quickly upon graduation.
 Human Services courses favor practice of skills, rather than theoretical foundations of human behavior and relations.

 What is difference between the certificate in Addictions Counseling and the Associates degree in Human Services/Addictions Counseling?

 To become a LCDC a person must have an Associate’s degree or higher, therefore the AAS degree is required for students who do not yet have a degree.
 Individuals with degrees but who wish to gain knowledge, skills and experience in addiction may find the certificate the best option.
 For more details, contact the department.